cbfacademy/mern-stack-project/README.md

-# Black Codher Personal Project
+# MERN Stack Project

-🎉 **Welcome to your Black Codher Personal Project** 🎉

 Here's some boilerplate code with the initial setup for your project.

-The expectation with this code is that you're able to clone the repository and get started building your own fullstack (MERN) application.
+The expectation with this code is that you're able to clone the repository and get started building your own fullstack ([MERN](https://www.mongodb.com/mern-stack)) application.

 - [Project Structure](#project-structure)
   - [Client](#client)